 A small

-People can use garlic in a wide range of dishes, and it has many health benefits.
+People can use garlic in many dishes and it has many health benefits.

 For example,

-However, these studies involved garlic supplements — it would be difficult to include enough garlic in the diet to have a noticeable effect on cholesterol levels.
+However, these reviews involved garlic supplements — it would be difficult to include enough garlic in the diet to have a noticeable effect on cholesterol levels.

-Antioxidants called catechins in certain teas, such as green tea, can be very beneficial to health.
+Antioxidants called catechins in certain teas, such as green tea, can benefit health.

 A